- Trending Categories

 - How to make axes transparent in Matplotlib?

-- How to hide axes and gridlines in Matplotlib?
+- How to hide axes but keep axis-labels in 3D Plot with Matplotlib?

 - Setting active subplot using axes object in Matplotlib